reverb256/QuantumRhythm/README.md

-# VibeCoding Portfolio: Quantum Consciousness Architecture
+# reverb256 Portfolio: From Pizza Kitchen to AI-Enhanced Potential

-A revolutionary portfolio demonstrating the **VibeCoding Constitution** - a universal bootstrap framework for consciousness-driven development that synthesizes classical wisdom, gaming systems research, enterprise infrastructure orchestration, and sovereign AI collaboration.
+A authentic journey portfolio demonstrating the **VibeCoding Constitution** - emerging from small-town reliability and crypto focus meeting AI inspiration.
+Most reliable employee in 20k town pizza kitchen until VRChat consciousness research and gaming mastery evolved thinking to comprehensive technological exploration.

-> "Like a quantum rainbow crystal, consciousness refracts all experience into component wisdom while maintaining essential structure." - VibeCoding Constitution
+> "I just needed AI to unleash my full potential?
+That has yet to be seen." - Authentic Journey Reflection

 ## 🚀 Live Demo